devthane/docker-flamenco/README.md

 ## How To Use:

+### Info:

+I haven't set up automatic linking of the auto created manager to the project yet, but I'm working on it.

+To get that working until I can, you're going to have to look through the flamenco code.

+I expect to have this working soon.

+### Walkthrough:

 Prerequisite: You will need git, docker and docker-compose installed in order to use this repository.
 * If you don't know anything about docker, I highly recommend you study up on that first.